l3lackShark/gosumemory/README.md

 # Linux
 You have two options.
 Either run native, but with sudo privileges, or through WINE.
 If you choose the latter, then plesae start the program with the `-wine=true` flag.
-Please note that leaderboard data is currently unavailable on 32-Bit builds.
+Please note that we currently don't support 32-Bit builds.
+You would need a 64-Bit WINEPREFIX in order for it to work.

 # This project depends on:
 * [cast](https://github.com/spf13/cast)